cybera/text2img/README.md

 # text2img

-This repository is part of the workshop covered under the [Applied Data Science Lab (ADSL)](https://www.cybera.ca/adsl/) program.
+This repository is part of the workshop covered under the <a href="https://www.cybera.ca/adsl/" target="_blank">Applied Data Science Lab</a> program.

 This workshop utilizes the stable diffusion method to generate images from text prompts.